 - a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k)? - Less than significant impact with mitigation incorporated.
 Native American populations used the local region for seasonal and/or permanent settlement, as well as for the gathering of plants, roots, seeds, and seasonal game.
 Historically, Euro-Americans utilized the region for mining farming, and cattle ranching.
 With historic use of the project area by prehistoric and historic populations, unanticipated and accidental archaeological discoveries may be encountered during ground-disturbing activities, resulting in potentially significant impacts.
 Implementation of Mitigation Measure CUL-1, discussed in Section 1.5 Cultural Resources, would avoid potential impacts to undiscovered prehistoric resources, historic resources, and human remains that may be uncovered during development activities.
 With implementation of Mitigation Measure CUL-1 if needed, impacts under this threshold would be less than significant. - b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe? - No impact.
-As detailed in response to Checklist Question 1.5a, a records search of documented culturally-significant sites was performed for the project site.
-Based on the available records, one existing archaeological resource is located within 0.5-miles of the site.
+In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe? - Less than significant impact with mitigation incorporated No existing archaeological or historic sites on the project site are known to have been documented.
 As discussed in Section 1.5, the project site does not contain any known unique cultural or historic resources.
-No impact is anticipated under this threshold.
+With implementation of Mitigation Measure CUL-1 if needed, impacts under this threshold would be less than significant.